 If you so wish you can also walk in the small town centers to just understand the livelihood of the people who live there.

 - The dala dalas get full with seated passengers and then there are standing passengers who come in and even when it is clear the dala dala is full, more passengers will come in.
-It is, simply put, the established and accepted way of public transport using dala dalas.
-The most impressive thing about the dala dalas is that they charge a standard rate of 400TZSH (20 KES) no matter the destination.
-That was like music to my pockets.
-20 bawwwwb!
+The standard rate is 400TZSH (20 KES) no matter the destination which was like music to my pockets.
+20 bob!